UMM-CSci/clean_node_modules/README.md

 Allow people to set the time as an argument, e.g., `--min-age="now"` so they can clean up everything at the end of a semester.

+Should this be generalized to finding and deleting all things that are old and ignored by `git`?
+That would include things like `.class` and `.o` files, generated executables, etc. That might be a nice generalization of this that would make it more useful/interesting to a broader audience without completely rewriting an existing command.
+We probably wouldn't want to look for all "old" files and then see if they're ignored by `git`.
+Maybe a better approach would be to find all `.git` files, and then search for old, ignored files in those repositories?
+It sounds like it would be pretty computationally slow, though, on a large directory structure.